 How do I have a bonfire without causing a nuisance?

-To reduce the likelihood of causing a nuisance, please consider the following:
+If you cannot avoid having a bonfire and to reduce the likelihood of causing a nuisance, please consider the following:

 - How often you burn – The more often you have a bonfire, the more likely it is that your neighbours will complain

 - The size of the fire – it must be small enough to be controllable and hot enough to burn with minimal smoke